appacademy/redux_workshop/part_2.md

 ### Entry

-In our entry point, we're going to dispatch a 'REQUEST_TODOS' action when the page loads.
+In our entry point, we're going to dispatch a 'REQUEST_All_TODOS' action when the page loads.

   * Import `requestAllTodos`
   * Refactor your document-ready callback to look like this: